3drobotics/commkit/ReadMe.md

 unit testing is supported via [googletest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md), with tests defined in `test/unit`, generating the test binary that be run via `./test/unit/commkit-tests`.

+You can specify a subset of the tests to run with the options described [here](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md#running-a-subset-of-the-tests).
+For instance, `./test/unit/commkit-tests --gtest_filter=BasicsTest.*` runs just the tests in the BasicsTest case.

-to disable testing at build time, invoke cmake with `-DCOMMKIT_NO_TEST`.
+to disable testing at build time, invoke cmake with `-DBUILD_TESTING=OFF`.

+## releasing

+Travis is configured to create a release whenever a new tag is added to the repo - results of the build are uploaded to the [releases page](https://github.com/3drobotics/redrider/releases).
+Tag names should be in the form `vN.N.N`.

 ### notes